Quantico National Cemetery

-Quantico National Cemetery is a national cemetery in Triangle, Virginia for veterans who served in the United States Armed Forces.
+Quantico National Cemetery, officially the National Memorial Cemetery at Quantico, is a national cemetery in Triangle, Virginia for veterans who served in the United States Armed Forces.
 Adjacent to and originally part of Marine Corps Base Quantico, it was established as a national cemetery in 1983 with an area of 725 acre.

 Location

 Quantico National Cemetery is located on land that was part of the U.S. Marine Corps training base adjacent to Quantico in Prince William County, Virginia.
 The land has been used by the military for over 200 years.
 First, around 1775 by the Commonwealth of Virginia for Navy operations, and later, as a blockade point for the Confederate Army during the Civil War.

 In 1918 a permanent Marine base was established at Quantico.
 The Marine Corps Schools, a forerunner of the Marine Corps Development and Education Command, was created there in 1921.
 Since 1941, the focus of the base has been individual education rather than unit training.
 In 1977, the Marine Corps donated 725 acres (2.9 km²) of this land to the U.S. Department of Veterans Affairs National Cemetery Administration, to establish a facility at Quantico.
 The cemetery was formally dedicated on May 15, 1983.